unkokaeru/bilbois/content/Main Vibes/Main Quests.md

 ### Scheduled

+- [ ] FRIDAY 11TH: Complete [skills assessment](https://careers.lincoln.ac.uk/student/svc/skills.html#/start-test) for the **Explore Skills** part of my Employer Project and then reflect on the results for my **Explore Reflection** part.
-- [ ] Hand in Scientific Computing coursework (when the hand-in point is added).
+- [ ] WHEN POSSIBLE: Hand in Scientific Computing coursework.

 ---
 ## Work